myemural/VulkanCppExamples/README.md

 # Vulkan C++ Examples

-This repo aims to include implementations of many Vulkan examples that built with C++20 standard, from simple to advanced.
+This repo aims to implement many Vulkan examples that built with C++20 standard, from simple to advanced.
 First examples based on the basic features of Vulkan, then real-time rendering topics such as light, shadow, PBR and post-processing will be added.

 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)